-In Pollena Trocchia, the Carabinieri of the Cercola branch are busy carrying out checks near a betting shop on Via Massa.
-Among the boys hanging around in the area, two in particular attract the attention of the police.
-They are 14 and 13 years old respectively and, as soon as they notice the Carabinieri, they try to quickly move away.
+In Pollena Trocchia, Carabinieri officers from the Cercola station are conducting checks near a betting shop on Via Massa.
+Among the youths hanging around the area, two in particular attract the police's attention.
+They are 14 and 13 years old, respectively, and as soon as they notice the Carabinieri, they try to run away.

 The military stopped them and proceeded to search them.
 A 14-centimeter switchblade was found in the pockets of the 22-year-old, but it was the 13-year-old who surprised the police: he had a cleaver 27 centimeters long kitchen.